chaovite/crack_pipe/README.md

 # pipe_crack
 This repository contains the Matlab code that couples a 1D multi-section pipes with multiple rectangular fluid filled cracks.
+The subroutines for SBP operators and imex time integrators are contributed by Ossian O'Reilly.